-From 2010 to 2015 the City of Charlotte used HUD funding in varied ways to improve the lives of low and moderate income househols in Charlotte.
-The City of Charlotte provided over 1,000 rehabilitated housing units, funded over 800 units of new construction, approved approximately 1,200 loans for downpayment assistance and funded agencies providing housing counseling, emergency assistance payments, rental assistance abd emergency housing services.
-It also continued support for the ongoing redevelopment of Brightwalk, a mixed income housing community.
-The City provided job creating economic development loans and supported programs that provide educational enrichment activities for children.
+From 2010 to 2015 the City of Charlotte used HUD funding in varied ways to improve the lives of low and moderate income households in Charlotte.
+The City of Charlotte provided over 1,000 rehabilitated housing units, funded over 800 units of new construction, approved approximately 1,200 loans for downpayment assistance and funded agencies providing housing counseling, emergency assistance payments, rental assistance and emergency housing services.
+It also completed redevelopment of Brightwalk, a mixed income housing community.
 As the City of Charlotte grows, the need for these activities continues and services such as these play an important role in creating diverse, healthy and vibrant communities for all Charlotteans.